mvolkmann/vuex-easy/README.md

 ## Example app

 The GitHub repository at <https://github.com/mvolkmann/vuex-easy-demo>
-will provide an example application that uses vuex-easy soon!
+provides an example application that uses vuex-easy.